jangadeiro/GhostProtocol_Mesh_V2/README.md

 Database Simplification: The database schema was streamlined to only store blocks and assets.
 Tables for users, wallets, and transactions were removed.

-Multi-Language Support: Turkish and English language support was added to the user interface.
+Multi-Language Support: Turkish, English, Russian and Armenian language support was added to the user interface.

 3. Overall Impact
 These changes enable Ghost Mesh Node (GMN) users to reference media or domains shared by GhostProtocol content creators directly via the chain reference (Asset ID), without needing to route through a centralized server.